Cyril J. Bergtheil: Early life

 Cyril was born in London, the son of Louis Michael Bergtheil and Alice Maud.
-While very young, his parents were divorced and his mother married again.
-It was his step-father Alfred James Puttick who introduced Cyril to science by introducing him to scientific periodicals and visits to the Royal Institution to attend lectures.
+When he was very young, his parents were divorced, and his mother married again.
+It was his step-father Alfred James Puttick who introduced him to science through scientific periodicals and visits to lectures at the Royal Institution.
 He studied at St. Paul's school from 1891 to 1895 and moved to Nuremberg, where he learnt German and studied chemistry at the Industrieschule.

 Work

 1987-1903

-Cyril then went to University College London and worked in William Ramsay's laboratory from 1897 to 1899 alongside other researchers like Morris Travers.
+Cyril went to University College London and worked in William Ramsay's laboratory from 1897 to 1899 alongside others like Morris Travers.
 From 1899 to 1901 he researched agricultural chemistry and bacteriology at the Agricultural College, Wye.
 While in Ramsay's lab he met Edith Dunington in 1898.
 He went to India to work for the British Indigo Planter's Association.
 As artificial indigo made indigo farming obsolete in India, he was recognized for his work by the government and they sought to retain him for the newly proposed agricultural research institute at Pusa.
 In 1902, Bergtheil was appointed bacteriologist in the Agriculture Department of India.
 He married Edith on February 26, 1902 and they sailed for Bombay the next day.
 His initial work was to study the manufacture of indigo under chemist Christopher Rawson with the aim to compete with Germany and their synthetic indigo dyes.
-He worked for eleven years, mostly at the Sirsia indigo research station, Muzzafarpur.
+He worked for eleven years, mostly at the Sirsia indigo research station, Muzaffarpur.
 The work included attempts to improve the efficiency of extraction of the indigo.
 They had a daughter Alfreda Alice on March 3, 1903.
 She was sent to live with her maternal grandmother in England due to her poor health and she later became a zoologist.